kultasakaali/QCDE-Addons/README.md

 ## Stack Left

 This simple add-on will display your killer's stack left like in QC.
 Disabled in duels by default, but can be enabled by the server with `sv_showStackLeftInDuels`.
 Players who wouldn't like to recieve these messages can turn them off with `cl_showStackLeft`.
-**NOTE**: This feature is now included in QC:DE from version 3.0 onwards
+**NOTE**: This feature is now included in QC:DE from version 3.0 onwards, you can still use it with 2.7

 [Download 1.0](https://allfearthesentinel.com/zandronum/download.php?file=qcde--stackleft.pk3)